 When you visit Paternoster on the West Coast, one of the highlights is the Cape Columbine Nature Reserve & lighthouse about 5km away along a gravel road.
 The nature reserve is especially pretty when carpeted with spring flowers and there’s something hugely romantic about lighthouses and their keepers.

 What about ghosts?
-On our last visit eight years ago, Japie admitted he had felt the presence of a ghost.
+On our first visit, Japie admitted he had felt the presence of a ghost.
 But he said he just told it, ‘Go away, I’ve got work to do.’
 That would have sounded awfully brave if he hadn’t kept looking over his shoulder.
-Now he told us the ghost had left.
+On a later visit, he told us the ghost had left.

-Japie has been here for 11 years and is about to retire.
-He plans to live in Upington in the Northern Cape – about as different a landscape as you could imagine.
+Japie had been here for more than a decade and was about to retire.
+He planned to live in Upington in the Northern Cape – about as different a landscape as you could imagine.
 ‘My mother’s there,’ he explained.
 ‘And anyway I’m looking forward to just sitting on the stoep and listening to the sound of motor bikes going past.
 I like to see if I can identify them by their different engine sounds.’

 Eager to banish all thoughts of ghosts, we drove to Tieties Bay.
 Inside the Cape Columbine Nature Reserve, it’s on one of the most gorgeous coastlines in the country.
 In September, yellow, white and orange spring flowers blanketed the veld.